 Historically, we have funded our operations, marketing expenditures and capital expenditures primarily through equity issuances.
 We evaluate financing opportunities from time to time, and our ability to obtain financing will depend, among other things, on our development efforts, business plans and operating performance, and the condition of the capital markets at the time we seek financing.
-In addition, the NYDFS and other regulatory bodies may not permit additional equity issuances or other forms of financing that we may wish to pursue.
+In addition, the NYDFS, Delaware Department of Insurance ("DE Dept."), California Department of Insurance ("CDI"), and other regulatory bodies may not permit additional equity issuances or other forms of financing that we may wish to pursue.
 We cannot be certain that additional financing will be available to us on favorable terms, or at all.